 Following the UK’s departure from the EU, the UK Government has been exploring ways to leverage its new regulatory freedoms.
 In particular, the life sciences sector has been a key Government priority.
 As early as January 2021, for example, the Government granted the MHRA powers to fast-track approvals for innovative medicines.
-More recently, two reports
+More recently, two reports from Westminster bodies have proposed a new regulatory regime for so-called “nutraceuticals” (products that are part drug, part nutritional) to encourage investment.

 By Dr. Dr. Adem Koyuncu, Covington & Burling LLP